medyagh/iptables2english/README.md

 # iptables2english
-Will translate iptable rules to english

-Acceptance:
-* An installabe binary without any depdenency, that will take a iptable rule and will translate it to English.
+* An binary, that will take a iptable rules and will translate it to English.

-hit me up on @medyadaily if you have ideas and wanna help.
+Hit me up on twitter @medyadaily if you have ideas and wanna help.